๐ Daily Reporting Guide

 Free Template: Download our daily report template to use immediately.

-Go Digital: BLDR Pro includes mobile daily reporting with automatic weather, GPS timestamps, and photo organization — all with offline support for jobsites without cell service.
+Digital Option: BLDR Pro handles mobile daily reporting with automatic weather, GPS timestamps, and photo organization โ works offline for jobsites without cell service.